-Bhagavad Geta is believed to be written in the second century by Sage Vyasa.
+Bhagavad Gita is believed to be written in the second century by Sage Vyasa.
 Bhagavad Gita is also called the song of god.
 It teaches us life lessons.
-In this blog, we have combined all the famous quotes from the Bhagavad Gita that share the important scripture’s summary.
+In this blog, we have combined all the famous Shrimad Bhagavad Gita quotes that share the important scripture’s summary.

 Charles Wilkins translated Bhagavad Gita into English.

 There are 700 verses in Bhagavad Gita.